 Garratt Park School has three learning mentors.
-Kaz Islam is the lead learning mentor, and the other learning mentors are Sharon Pryce and Shakeel Richardson.
+Kaz Islam is the lead learning mentor, and the other learning mentors are Shakeel Richardson and Terry Avern.

 Our role is to liaise with teachers and other staff members to help address the needs of our students who need help to overcome barriers to learning, in order to achieve their full potential.

 Our role is very broad and needs to be flexible to respond to a variety of needs and situations, we primarily:

 - Provide support and guidance to young people by helping to remove barriers to learning in order to promote effective participation, develop individual learning, raise aspirations and achieve their full potential.